Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 BootcampGIS Jobs Report

 BootcampGIS is a GIS training company (Esri partner) that publishes an annual GIS Jobs Report analyzing job market trends.
 The 2025 report identified 32,995 Indeed postings requesting GIS skills, an average GIS salary of $75,010/year, and top software in demand (ArcGIS, AutoCAD, Python).
 The report provides useful high-level statistics on salary ranges (GIS Developers to $120K, Geospatial Architects to $200K+), geographic distribution, and emerging AI-GIS roles.
 Additional blog posts cover salary trends, career paths, and skills analysis.
-The report is fundamentally a marketing tool for their 6-course GIS Certificate program but contains real data points.
+The report is fundamentally a marketing tool for their 6-course GIS Certificate program, and you should read it with that in mind—but the underlying data points are real and worth referencing.

 Strengths: Free annual market data, salary statistics, skill demand analysis, Indeed data aggregation.